Sea Ray SPX 210 OB

 What about waterskiing?
 There's an under-sole locker in the cockpit big enough for either skis or wakeboards.
 Wakeboarders will want the optional folding tower to raise the tow point; it includes a Bimini top.
 Wakeboard racks are also optional.
 Other options we'd consider are upgrading helm and companion seats with flip-up bolsters; a bow door to keep the wind out of the cockpit when boating on chilly days; and a mat for the swim platform.

-The Chaparral 21 H2O OB Sport falls roughly in the middle of our four boats in terms of displacement (2,800 lbs. or 1,270 kg), beam (8’4” or 2.45 m) and deadrise at the transom (20-degrees).
+The Chaparral 21 H2O OB Sport falls roughly in the middle of our three boats in terms of displacement (2,800 lbs. or 1,270 kg), beam (8’4” or 2.45 m) and deadrise at the transom (20-degrees).
 Obviously, Chaparral has chosen to take a middle course and let her styling and other factors carry the day.

 Again, don’t hesitate to drop BoatTEST.com a note if you have a question about any of these boats.